 MATH 300 - Bridge to Advanced Mathematics (4)

 The standard techniques of deductive proof in mathematics are applied to basic results regarding sets, relations, functions, and other topics.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: MATH 213 or consent of department chair.